jonnolen/wa-toolkit-ios/README.md

 The following are the other projects associated with this project:

-1. (Toolkit Configuration Utility)[[UIApplication sharedApplication]] - This utility helps when using the (Cloud Ready Packages)[https://github.com/microsoft-dpe/wa-toolkit-cloudreadypackages].
+1. [Toolkit Configuration Utility](https://github.com/microsoft-dpe/wa-toolkit-ios-configutility) - This utility helps when using the [Cloud Ready Packages](https://github.com/microsoft-dpe/wa-toolkit-cloudreadypackages).
-1. (Cloud Ready Packages)[https://github.com/microsoft-dpe/wa-toolkit-cloudreadypackages] - These are the packages to upload to act as proxies between your application and Windows Azure.
+1. [Cloud Ready Packages](https://github.com/windowsazure-toolkits/wa-toolkit-cloudreadypackages) - These are the packages to upload to act as proxies between your application and Windows Azure.

 ## Contact